 Unfortunately not.
 The route involves a steep, cobbled descent that is not suitable for people with mobility issues.
 Also, children under 8 are not allowed for safety reasons.

-Entry costs €5 and includes a mandatory safety helmet, similar to the Caminito del Rey.
-Access is limited to 30 people per hour, so booking ahead is a good idea.
+Entry costs €5 (payment is only accepted by card, no Cash) and includes a mandatory safety helmet, similar to the Caminito del Rey.
+Access is limited to 30 people per hour.
+Check the official website for the latest ticketing and access arrangements before visiting.

-Tickets are available at the official website (desfiladerodeltajo.info) or on-site at the entrance gate, where both cash and bank cards are accepted.
-Staff speak good English and are helpful with instructions.
+Tickets are available at the official website (desfiladerodeltajo.info) or on-site at the entrance gate, where only bank cards are accepted.
+(Staff speak good English and are helpful with instructions and information.

 Yes.
 Apart from the age restriction, visitors must follow several rules posted at the entrance and on the official site.
 These include no smoking, no stripping off, and no scattering ashes.
 Helmets must be worn throughout the walk.